aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 ### Search by coordinates

-The `Geo.searchByCoordinates()` API is a reverse Geocoder that takes a coordinate point as its input and will return information about what it finds at that point on the map.
-The returned object is same as in the `searchByText()` API above.
+The `Geo.searchByCoordinates()` API is a reverse Geocoder that takes a coordinate point and returns information about what it finds at that point on the map.
+The returned object is the same shape as `searchByText()` API above.

 ```javascript
 Geo.searchByCoordinates([latitudePoint, longitudePoint])